 The current implementation of virtual libraries suffers from a few limitations.
 Some of these are temporary.

-- It is not possible to link more than one implementation for the same virtual library in one executable.
+- It’s impossible to link more than one implementation for the same virtual library in one executable.

-- It is not possible for implementations to introduce new public modules.
-That is, modules that aren’t a part of the virtual library’s cmi.
+- It’s not possible for implementations to introduce new public modules.
+That is, modules that aren’t a part of the virtual library’s CMI.
 Consequently, a module in an implementation either implements a virtual module or is private.

 $ dune utop.
 This is an essential limitation, but it would be best to somehow skip these libraries or provide an implementation for them when loading a toplevel.

-- It is not possible for a library to be both virtual and implement another library.
-This isn’t very useful, but technically, it could be used to create partial implementations.
-It is possible to lift this restriction if there’s enough demand for this.
+- It’s impossible for a library to be both virtual and implement another library.
+This isn’t very useful, but it could technically be used to create partial implementations.
+It is possible to lift this restriction if there’s enough demand.